anshhuman-chaurasia/anshhuman-chaurasia/README.md

 - **Comprehensive Kinematics Analysis:** Profoundly delved into the intricacies of gearbox kinematics, conducting an exhaustive assessment of pivotal parameters encompassing Gear Ratio, Face Width, and Modulus.

 - **Python Program for Optimization:** Developed a sophisticated Python program tailored to optimize the number of gear teeth.
-This innovative solution enabled achieving an extraordinary gear ratio reaching an impressive high of **32.6**.
+This innovative solution achieved an extraordinary gear ratio, reaching an impressive high of **32.6**.

 - **Weight Reduction through Precision:** Spearheaded an impactful initiative to augment gearbox efficiency.
 By meticulously optimizing the face width of the existing STOCH 3 gearbox, I realized a significant weight reduction of **20%**.